 Right-of-way traffic laws are designed to keep motorists, pedestrians, motorcycle riders and bicyclists safe.
 However many tragic accidents are caused when negligent drivers violate these basic rules of the road.
 If you were injured in a car accident and suspect that you had the right of way, here are the rules that you need to know that may have been violated by the other driver.

-Common Right-of-Way Rules Violated at Intersections
+Common Right-of-Way Rules Violated at Intersections in Texas

 In Texas, there are traffic rules regarding who has the right of way at an intersection.
 When a driver fails to obey these rules, he can cause others to suffer catastrophic injuries or death.
 Common failure-to-yield violations that cause accidents include: